South Korea’s student visa: D-2, finances and working after graduation

 For applicants from Kyrgyzstan

 The embassy in Bishkek works by appointment.
-Plan your submission 2–3 months before departure.
+Plan to apply 2–3 months before you leave.
 All document translations into Korean or English must be notarised.
-The tuberculosis test and medical examination must be done only at accredited clinics.
-Check the list on the embassy website.
+The tuberculosis test and medical examination may only be done at accredited clinics — check the list on the embassy website.

 In conclusion

 The D-2 visa is strict but logical.
-Finances of 16 to 20 million won, a package of documents, mandatory ARC registration and strict compliance with the work rules — that is the foundation.
-After graduation you are given up to two years to look for work and a real chance to stay in Korea for the long term.
+Funds of 16 to 20 million won, a set of documents, mandatory ARC registration and strict compliance with the work rules — those are the essentials.
+After graduation you have up to two years to look for work and a real chance to settle in Korea for the long term.

-If you need help with choosing a university, finances or arranging an ARC, get in touch with our specialists.
-We will help you go through all the stages without unnecessary headaches.
+If you need help with choosing a university, the finances or arranging an ARC, get in touch with our specialists.
+We will guide you through every stage without the usual headaches.